ohjohnsen/musikkhylla/README.md

 # Musikkhylla

-A visual music rack application with drag-and-drop album management.
+A visual music rack application with drag-and-drop album management and user authentication.

 ## Features

 - **Visual Album Display**: Albums shown as spines with vertical text (like a real music rack)
 - **Interactive Management**: Click to view album details, drag-and-drop to reorder
+- **User Authentication**: Email-based login with 6-digit verification codes (Notion-style)
+- **Personal Collections**: Each user can manage their own music collection
 - **Streaming Integration**: Links to Spotify, Apple Music, Tidal, and other services
-- **Personal Collections**: Each user can manage their own music collection
-- **Modern Tech Stack**: React frontend with Python Flask backend
+- **Modern Tech Stack**: React frontend with FastAPI backend

 ## Project Structure

 This is a monorepo containing:

 - `frontend/` - React + Vite application with styled-components
-- `backend/` - Python Flask API using uv for package management
+- `backend/` - FastAPI application using uv for package management

 ## Quick Start